MimiOnuoha/Data-and-digital-mapping-ITP2017/final_project.md

 - [Things Worth Saving](https://vimeo.com/158647096)
 - [Waterline](http://www.peachriot.com/category/spring-2016/digital-mapping/)

-Also check out this document for other projects that we've talked about over the course of the semester.
-See me
+Also check out [this](https://github.com/MimiOnuoha/Data-and-digital-mapping-ITP2017/blob/master/inspiration.pdf) document for a couple of other projects that we've talked about over the course of the semester.
+See me if you need ideas, inspiration, or just want to chat.